Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 How the Partially Selective Model Works

-- Selective stream — Students admitted through the NSW Selective High School Test, placed in academically accelerated classes with enriched curriculum
+- Selective stream — Students admitted through the NSW Selective High School Test, placed in academically accelerated classes with an enriched curriculum

 - Comprehensive stream — Students enrolled through local intake, following the standard curriculum with the full range of support and extension available

-This model means that a student who receives an offer for the selective stream at Ryde Secondary College or Strathfield South High School will be part of an academically focused cohort within a larger school — not unlike a gifted and talented programme embedded in a comprehensive school environment.
+A student who receives an offer for the selective stream at Ryde Secondary College or Strathfield South High School will be part of an academically focused cohort within a larger school — not unlike a gifted and talented programme embedded in a comprehensive school environment.

 Ryde Secondary College